 As @carytb notes cadence data is suggested for best results but in this case I don’t think you’ll want that.
 I think cadence will skew the results as compared against your regular bike data.

 Not sure how much e-bikes differ between brands, but ours uses torque to determine when and how much pedal assist you receive.
-There is a sweet spot :wink: depending on the gear you are in.
+There is a sweet spot depending on the gear you are in.
 Ours is a 3-speed and rpm is much lower than riding my road bike.
-OTOH you can fly up most hills sitting comfortably. :smiley:
+OTOH you can fly up most hills sitting comfortably.

 I’ll have to experiment (without cadence) and see what the numbers look like.